jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Building the Bridge

-Once you realize humans must evolve but can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
+Every creature must adapt.
+Once you realize humans must also evolve, but can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
 But the storytelling that connects us to good tools also keeps us loyal to old ones.
-So, we're often masked from the fact our only path to success is dropping old ways of Life and starting anew.
+So, we're often masked from the fact our only path to success is adapting old ways of Life to harvest resources in a new way.

-Once our food, shelter, water, security are secure, our biology tells us to defend what we have.
-The well-fed polar bears aren't the ones looking for new food sources.
-Thus, each person who gets paid via Industrial Age tools instinctually antagonizes new tools.
+But, the individuals with secure food, shelter, water, have a biology telling them to defend what they have.
+The polar bears with enough seal blubber today aren't the ones looking for new food sources.
+Our politics today lets these creatures determine what's best for society.
+Even though each person paid via Industrial Age tools has a reason to instinctually antagonizes new ways to harvest resources.

 We thus have lots of stepmothers in our body politic.

 Industrial Age way of life is based around technology like broadcast radio and television, school libraries and lecture halls, corporate offices and meeting rooms, car and truck transportation, suburban housing and home remodeling, and so on down the mass-marketing list.
 All these one-size-fits-all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.

 So we don't climb the ladder to the Internet Age.

 Instead, we continue industrializing society with too many large roads, cars, homes, planes, televisions, one-time-use products, and other mass-produced industrial goods.
-Regular people are left being Cinderella locked in the attic, wanting a better Life without knowing how to get it.
-Without the power of evolution in their minds, they must tell stories within either Conservative or Progressive ideology to justify why they should get priority access to the dwindling carcass of the Industrial Age.
+Regular people are left being Cinderella locked in the attic, wanting a better Life without the friends to being the key.
+Lacking the power of evolution in their minds, regular people must tell stories within either Conservative or Progressive ideology to justify why they should get priority access to the dwindling carcass of the Industrial Age.

 - Hi, I'm a Progressive Activist.
 My creativity imagined the Industrial Age policies and tools that spread unimaginable wealth to humankind.
 After the Industrial Age ended in 1969, I kept selling those same tools and policies and now they're totally bizarre.
 That's why my art films, marketing campaigns, and protests are a terrible return on investment.
-I used easy credit and cheap labor to sustain my adaptations since the 1970s, but they're both running out.
+I used easy credit and cheap labor to sustain my adaptations since the Internet Age started in 1970, but they're both running out.
 To hide my ineffectiveness, I've been using a justice-loving public philosophy that because my, or someone else, parents and grandparents were abused and disadvantaged, I should still get the money I need to pay my mortgage and grocery bills.
 By the way, Fascist Conservatives are greedy and evil.
 They deserve nothing!

 - Hi, I'm a Conservative Businessman.
 My industriousness built the Industria Age's companies, tools, and wealth for mankind.
 After the Industrial Age ended in 1969, I kept selling the same tools and companies using flashy spectacle.
 American homes, vehicles, and televisions are now enormous!
 They do the same functions, though, so we had to use easy credit and cheap labor to pay for it all, and now it's running out.
 To hide my years of ineffectiveness, I've been using a liberty-loving public philosophy.
 Because my parents or grandparents were intelligent and hard-working, I should still get the money to pay my mortgage and grocery bills.
 By the way, Socialist Woke Progressives are lazy and evil.
 They deserve nothing!

 - I don't like politics.
 But as the cost of living rates go up, I'm looking for answers.
 I'm starting to think `insert name here` people are terrible, so I'm joining `insert name here.` My unspoken concern is that the technology that underpins my job is becoming obsolete, which sucks because I was planning on working at Blockbuster forever.
 I love Netflix by the way, what are you watching?

-- None of us knows how to start a web server.
+- None of us knows what the `https:` on websites means.

 We're an Industrial Age species trying to live in the Internet Age.
 As a result our real-life problems are mounting like they are for the polar bears.
 Sadly, the chance to bring our debt, inflation, insurance, and the cost of living rates<button @click="rdegg = !rdegg">*</button>down proactively and ease ourselves into the next chapter in the story of Life, has passed.

 Life has let 99% of all prior species die because they failed to harvest enough resources to procreate.
-Anyone who refuses to adapt themselves to the possibilities of new technology and instead follows, protests, invests in Industrial Age ideologies, cultures, and societies is writing themselves on that list.
+Anyone who refuses to adapt themselves to the possibilities of new Internet Age technology and instead follows, protests, invests in Industrial Age ideologies, cultures, and societies is writing themselves on that list.

 You don't have to join them.

 Techvolution was written to individuals because individuals are evolution's unit of selection.
 Tall, short, Nigerian, Japanese, rich, poor, it doesn't matter what group you were in the past.
 Whoever adopts mixed-ideological politics climbs the ladder to the Internet Age selects themselves into the future.

-Once you upgrade your politics with techvolultion and its mixed-ideological politics you'll escape the attic and build the bridge to the Internet Age.
-Once there, you'll notice how many wonderful Internet Age tools, techniques, and products already exist.
+Once you upgrade your politics with Techvolultion and its mixed-ideological politics you'll escape the attic and build the bridge to the Internet Age.
+Once there, you'll notice how many wonderful new tools, techniques, and products already exist.
 Many inventors have used up their soul in garages, basements, and weekend all nighters creating incredibly cool Internet Age technology.

 Bumble-bee economics is ready, it just needs you to polinate it.

 The Internet Age has billions of products.
 No single ideology can filter them for you.
 You are unique.
-You need to mix modern tools and find which modern tools solve your frontline pains.
-Keep reading and you will learn how open-source software, and interoperable technology standards will put wealth generating power in your, and everyone elses, hands
+You need to mix-and-match them to find which tools solve your frontline pains.
+Keep reading and you will learn how open-source software and interoperable technology standards will put wealth generating power in your, and everyone elses, hands.
 Tools like Git, Ruby on Rails, USB, Linux, and so much more are waiting for you to discover your niche.

 Evolution is inevitable.
-Techvolution, mixed-martial politics, and bumble-bee economics are going to happen; Jeff Goldblum says so.
+Techvolution, mixed-ideological politics, and bumble-bee economics are the future; Jeff Goldblum says so.
 Why would anyone not follow him?

 >If there's one thing the history of evolution has taught us, it's that Life will not be contained.
 Life breaks free.
 It expands to new territories.
 It crashes through barriers.
 Painfully, maybe even.. dangerously, but and...well, there it is....Life...finds a way.